atu-se/atu.innomadic.com/courses/dsa/assignments/assignment1.md

 1. Put a comment block at your file.
 2. Add this line to the comment "Group: <yourname> <otherpersonsname>" (if you worked alone, just put your name).
-3. Add a line that says Assignent 1
+3. Add a line that says Assignment 1
 4. Add a line with the date you are submitting the file
 5. Email it to your instructor by the deadline.
 Late work may be considered for reduced credit.